m3db/m3/docs/operational_guide/kernel_configuration.md

 Kernel Configuration
 ====================

 This document lists the Kernel tweaks M3DB needs to run well.
+If you are running on Kubernetes, you may use our `sysctl-setter` [DaemonSet](https://github.com/m3db/m3/blob/master/kube/sysctl-daemonset.yaml) that will set these values for you.

 ## vm.max_map_count
 M3DB uses a lot of mmap-ed files for performance, as a result, you might need to bump `vm.max_map_count`.
 We suggest setting this value to `3000000`, so you don’t have to come back and debug issues later.